 Acclimation is the process of adjusting (conditioning) the moisture content of hardwood flooring to the environment in which it is expected to perform.
 The hardwood flooring is fully acclimated when its moisture content and dimensions (width and length) are stable.
 For example, the averaged dimensions and moisture content remain constant for 3 consecutive days.
 Flooring must acclimate for as long as necessary to reach fully acclimated stage.
 Acclimation time varies depending on geographical area, interior climate control and time of the year.
-Minimum acclimation time is 2 days.
+Minimum acclimation time is 48 hours.
+In open box, open plastic wrap.

-This product must be acclimated with the box and plastic wrap, if any, cut open.
-Elevate planks from the floor by placing them on 2"X 2" lumber or equivalence.
+Elevate cartons from the floor by placing them on 2"X 2" lumber or equivalence.
 Place spacers (3/4" to 1" sticks) between each layer or cross stack the layers for maximum exposure to ambient conditions.
 Acclimation temperature range is 60°F-80°F and relative humidity (RH) of 35%-55%.
 Conditions in which the floor was acclimated should be maintained continuously thereafter.
 Document as much acclimation information as possible below.

-acclimated should be maintained continuously thereafter.
-Document as much acclimation information as possible below.
 Date: Pre-acclimation Flooring Avg.
 Moisture Post-acclimation Flooring Avg.
 Moisture Relative Humidity (%): Content (%): Content (%): Temperature (°F): Pre-acclimation Flooring Width: Post-acclimation Flooring Width: Subfloor Type: Subfloor Avg.
-Moisture Content (%): Pre-acclimation Flooring Length: Post-acclimation Flooring Length: Acclimation Period:
+Moisture Content Pre-acclimation Flooring Length: Post-acclimation Flooring Length: (%): Acclimation Period: